Evidlo/Net-Symon-Netbrite/README.md

     ./Build installdeps
     ./Build manifest

-    # write to the sign
+    # write to the sign (edit the script to use the correct ip address)
     perl signserver.pl